Chicken Ranch (Texas): Closure

-In November 1972, the Texas Department of Public Safety (DPS) surveyed the Chicken Ranch for two days, documenting 484 people entering the rural brothel.
+In November 1972, the Texas Department of Public Safety (DPS) surveilled the Chicken Ranch for two days, documenting 484 people entering the rural brothel.
 At the request of a member of the DPS intelligence team, local law enforcement closed the Chicken Ranch for a short time.
 It reopened, and in July 1973, Houston television reporter Marvin Zindler began an investigation of the Chicken Ranch.
 Zindler claimed for many years that he began the investigation because of an anonymous tip.
 Governor Dolph Briscoe closed the operation, only to have it open again after a few months.
-Zindler then shed more light on the operation, which led to the Ranch being permanently closed.
+Zindler then shed more light on the operation, which led to its being permanently closed.

 Now, 25 years ago I told a little fib when I said I got into the act because of an anonymous tip.
 The tip was actually a phone call from the office of the Texas Attorney General John Hill.
 Hill asked the chief of his organized crime division Tim James to get me involved in closing the Chicken Ranch.